Cognigy/Documentation/docs/en/docs/webchat/v3/configuration.md

 ### Webchat Custom Settings

-The Webchat Custom settings let you adjust the appearance and behavior of a webchat beyond the standard options.
+The Webchat Custom settings let adjust the appearance and behavior of a webchat beyond the standard options.
 You can use JSON format for customizations.
-Note that if the JSON is wrong, the webchat might crash.
+Note that if the JSON is wrong, the Webchat might crash.

 The Webchat Custom settings are used: